InkPrism/dlcmp/README.md

 ```
 * If a mod site is unavailable, it will be skipped
 * If the file already exists, it will not be downloaded again
+* No dependencies other than the [Python Standard Library](https://docs.python.org/library/ "Python Standard Library")

 ### Have fun